U. New Mexico-Albuquerque Summer Program in Italy

 Writing Italian Food — Summer 2019

-University of New Mexico Prof. Teresa Cutler-Broyles will be teaching her exciting course, “Writing Italian Food“, for the fifth consecutive year in Perugia, Italy.
+University of New Mexico Prof. Teresa Cutler-Broyles will be teaching her exciting course, “Writing Italian Food“, for the sixth consecutive year in Perugia, Italy.
 The class will be taught in English, so no Italian language proficiency is required.
 Classes are held twice a week at the Umbra Institute, with several field trips to nearby restaurants, wineries, and towns.
 The Summer Session runs from the last week in May to the end of June.
 Come join us!

 Student Life.
 Each summer the Umbra Institute hosts between 80 and 100 American and Italian college students from colleges and universities across the U.S. and in Perugia.
 Housing is provided for all students in shared apartments within a 5-minute walk of the Institute.
 Apartments are furnished with full kitchens and have WiFi access.
 Check out some of the student activities offered at Umbra.